cbasedlf/single_pixel_demo/README.md

 Reconstruction is done by inversion.

-Might add some compressive sensing in the future to do subsampling, though there are million examples out there of that
+Might add some compressive sensing in the future to do subsampling, though there are million examples out there of that.